Sustainable Travel vs. Slow Travel: What’s the Difference, Really?

 Slow travel, on the other hand, is a philosophy of presence.
 It’s the decision to sink into one place instead of racing through ten.
 You walk instead of cabbing.
 You linger instead of ticking off a checklist.
 You start noticing things—like how the chai is brewed differently in every neighbourhood or how a grandmother passes on a craft to her grandson by the window.

-Slow travel prioritises depth over speed.
+The priority here is depth over speed.
 It’s about human connection, not just itinerary efficiency.
 When you travel slowly, your days are led more by mood than by must-dos.
 You might lose track of time, but you gain a sense of place.

 So, how are they different?